Pericles

-Pericles promoted the arts and literature, and it was principally through his efforts that Athens acquired the reputation of being the educational and cultural center of the ancient Greek world.
+Pericles promoted the arts and literature, and it was principally through his efforts that Athens acquired the reputation of being the educational and cultural centre of the ancient Greek world.
 He started an ambitious project that generated most of the surviving structures on the Acropolis, including the Parthenon.
 This project beautified and protected the city, exhibited its glory, and gave work to its people.
 Pericles also fostered Athenian democracy to such an extent that critics called him a populist.
 Pericles was descended, through his mother, from the powerful and historically influential Alcmaeonid family.
 He, along with several members of his family, succumbed to the Plague of Athens in 429 BC, which weakened the city-state during a protracted conflict with Sparta.